(730 ILCS 5/5-4.5-95)

 (A) The third offense was committed after July 3,

 (B) The third offense was committed within 20

 years of the date that judgment was entered on the first conviction; provided, however, that time spent in custody shall not be counted.

 conviction on the second offense.

 conviction on the first offense.

-adjudged an habitual criminal shall be sentenced to a term of natural life imprisonment.
+time of the third offense, is adjudged an habitual criminal shall be sentenced to a term of natural life imprisonment.

 (6) A prior conviction shall not be alleged in the